L0k1slnk/weddly/wp-content/plugins/microblog-poster/readme.txt

 Contributors: cybperic
 Tags: microblogging, bookmarking, bookmarks, auto posts, auto publish, social signals, cross-post, cross post, auto submit, auto update, social networks, social media, twitter, facebook, linkedin, tumblr, delicious, diigo, plurk, blogger, automatic, automation, links, backlinks, auto updates status, social media auto publish, social network auto publish, publish to twitter, publish to facebook
 Requires at least: 3.0
-Tested up to: 4.3
+Tested up to: 4.4
-Stable tag: 1.6.5
+Stable tag: 1.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically publishes your new (and old) blog content to Social Networks.
-Auto-updates Twitter, Facebook, Linkedin, Tumblr, Blogger, Delicious..
+Automatically publishes your new and old blog content to Social Networks.
+Auto posts to Twitter, Facebook, Linkedin, Tumblr, Blogger, Xing..

 == Description ==

-**Auto publish to your social media accounts/profiles** on each new blog post with a formatted message with backlink.
+**Auto publish to your social media accounts** your new blog posts/pages/custom post types.
-You only have to configure your social network accounts like Facebook, Twitter, LinkedIn, Tumblr.
+You only have to configure your social network accounts like Facebook, Twitter, LinkedIn, Tumblr..

+**Auto re-publish old blog posts** to all your configured social accounts.
+By auto sharing your old blog posts, you keep them alive and increase traffic to your blog!

+**Additionally Filter posts** to be published/cross posted to social networks based on categories.
+(General section settings)

 **Multiple Accounts per social site supported.**
-Possibility to nicely format the update message per account, **shortcodes supported**.
+Possibility to nicely format the posted message per account, **shortcodes supported**.

-**Auto re-publish old blog posts** to all your configured social accounts.
-By auto sharing your old blog posts you keep them alive and increase traffic to your blog!

-**Logs are generated** on new blog post for each configured social network account.
+**Logs are generated** each time there is an auto posting activity for each configured social network account.
 Easily follow the automated sharing process from **MicroblogPoster**'s logs section and debug your configuration if needed.

-**Custom Post Types** supported, additionally **Filter posts** to be published/cross posted to social networks based on categories.
-(General section settings)
+**Wordpress Multisite fully compatible**.
+Rather than doing the 'Network activation', activate MicroblogPoster for each sub blog.

 Please visit **MicroblogPoster**'s [website](http://efficientscripts.com/microblogposter "MicroblogPoster's website") , or